nicholascw/personal_website_ngx/content/articles/helloworld.md

 Hi!

-It is been a long time seems my last update on my blog.
+It is been a long time since my last update on my blog.
 For those who've been here before, you may noticed a radical change here. **Yes, you are in the right place.**
-Due to the fact that my last generateion blog system was built on an under-maintained PHP open source CMS platform and hosted on an Arch Linux system which had its package manager database accidentally delete sometime in 2019, I finally decide to discard the whole system and host a new static version of my blog for the sake of simplicity, robustness, availability and reliability.
+Due to the fact that my last generation blog system was built on top of an under-maintained PHP open source CMS platform and hosted with an Arch Linux system which had its package manager database accidentally delete sometime in 2019, I finally decide to discard the whole system and host a new static version of my blog for the sake of simplicity, robustness, availability and reliability.